 6. Experience our many Hawaii beaches which are considered public.
 Access to some of them, however, is only via private property or the ocean.
 Which beaches are your favorite?
 Some of ours are Hanalei Bay (Kauai), Hamoa (Maui), Hapuna (Big Island), Sans Souci (Oahu) and Papohaku (Molokai).
 Also read our recent post Best Beaches in Hawaii.

 7. Taste Hawaii pineapple.
 We grow some of the world’s best, and at one time produced a significant part of the world’s supply.
 They are easily grown at home in Hawaii by simply sticking the crowns in the ground.
 Unfortunately, labor costs have reduced our competitiveness with foreign producers.
 Remember that you can bring Hawaii pineapples back with you from your next trip.
-Pick healthy looking ones up at any grocery store or farmers market.
+Pick healthy looking ones up at any grocery store, Costco, or farmers market.

 9. Find near perfect climate.
 Our winter to summer temperatures vary little.
 In most cases from the high 60’s to the low 80’s.
 So you will rarely be too hot or too cold!
 Hawaii weather is just perfect and air conditioning and heating are seldom required.